robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_tools_hardware_3d_parts_spider_robot/README.md

 ### Bearings

 For smooth mechanical performance, bearings are an essential part of the 3D printed components.
 If you opt for a different 3D model, ensure your bearings are compatible.
 For my design use model 625zz.
-There are 3D printed robot designs available that does not need those - just check 'Make Your Own Pet' project.
+There are 3D printed robot designs available that do not need those - just check 'Make Your Own Pet' project.
 ![Bearings](media/bearings.jpg)

 ### Power Control: 12V Illuminated LED Toggle Switch Aircraft Missile Flip